MechMindRobotics/mecheye_cpp_samples/profiler/README.md

 8. In the menu bar, select **Build** > **Build Solution**.
 An EXE format executable file is generated for each sample.
 The executable files are saved to the `Release` folder, located in the **Where to build the binaries** directory.
 9. In the **Solution Explorer** panel, right-click a sample, and select **Set as Startup Project**.
 10. Click the **Local Windows Debugger** button in the toolbar to run the sample.
-11. Enter the index of the camera to which you want to connect, and press the Enter key.
+11. Enter the index of the laser profiler to which you want to connect, and press the Enter key.
 The obtained files are saved to the `Release` folder.

 ### Ubuntu